copton/c-base/README.markdown

 Digraphs are not supported.

 ## Section 6.4.9 / Comments
-In C99 comments are not part of the language grammar.
+In C99 comments are no language tokens and thus not part of the language grammar.
 For a meta-model driven sytem like MPS this is a problem.
 In order to support at least some comments we did the following:

  * Block comments are not supported
  * Line comments can be placed on file scope between external declarations